MicrosoftDocs/defender-docs/articles/defender-for-cloud/tutorial-enable-databases-plan.md

 When you enable database protection, you enable the following four Defender plans:

 - Defender for Azure SQL databases
-- Defender for SQL server on machines
+- Defender for SQL server on machines (Can also be [enabled on a Log Analytics workspace](enable-plan-workspace.md))
 - Defender for open-source relational databases
 - Defender for Azure Cosmos DB